-Verity is a qualified Humanistic Integrative Counsellor and offers professional psychological support in a dependable, calm and confidential environment, where you will have an opportunity to explore your feelings and to understand yourself and your life from a different perspective.
+I am a qualified Humanistic Integrative Counsellor with over ten years experience.
+I offer professional psychological support in a dependable, calm and confidential environment, where you will have an opportunity to explore your feelings and to understand yourself and your life from a different perspective.
 The aim is reduce confusion and to enable you to make informed choices, manage challenges, or to make positive changes.

 The process involves making connections and then identifying what changes can be made in your life.
 Therapy also encourages you to recognise and consider what cannot be changed.

-Many people are nervous at the prospect of coming to counselling, especially if it is for the first time, so the first appointment provides an opportunity to discuss your reasons for attending counselling and to consider the best way forward.
+Many people are nervous at the prospect of coming to counselling, especially if it's for the first time, so the first appointment will provide you with the opportunity to discuss your reasons for attending counselling and to consider the best way forward.

-Verity is a member of BACP (The British Association for Counselling and Psychotherapy) and is a graduate member of the BPS (The British Psychological Society).
+I am a member of BACP (The British Association for Counselling and Psychotherapy) and a graduate member of the BPS (The British Psychological Society).

 Training, qualifications & experience

-After completing a degree in Psychology at Royal Holloway, University of London, she obtained an Advanced Diploma in Humanistic Integrative Counselling, a BACP accredited course with CPPD in London.
+Advanced Diploma in Humanistic Integrative Counselling, a BACP accredited course at CPPD, London.
 This provided a solid foundation in the major approaches of Psychodynamic Concepts and Person Centred Counselling.

-She undertakes clinical supervision, a regular programme of continuing professional development, and is a member of BACP (British Association for Counselling and Psychotherapy), and as such is bound by its Ethical Framework for Good Practice.
+I am a member of BACP (British Association for Counselling and Psychotherapy), and as such am bound by its Ethical Framework for Good Practice.

-She runs a private practice on the outskirts of Virginia Water, and works with adults who are experiencing relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.
+My private practice is convenient to reach from Chertsey or Virginia Water.
+I work with young people and adults who are experiencing sadness, relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.

 Areas of counselling I deal with